Sperm Donor

 Getting Started

-A sperm donor is most frequently used in IUI (intrauterine insemination) or IVF (in vitro fertilization).
+Donor sperm is most frequently used in IUI (intrauterine insemination) or IVF (in vitro fertilization).
 IUI can be done at your OB/GYN, but IVF must be done through a Reproductive Endocrinologist.
-You can choose to do an at-home insemination, although state laws vary as to what is allowed.
+You can choose to do at-home insemination, although state laws vary as to what is allowed.

 Prices range from a few hundred to a few thousand dollars, depending on the clinic.